Murder of Victoria Climbié: Criticism of agencies

-Following Victoria Climbié's death, the agencies in the case, as well as the child services system in general, were widely criticised.
+Following Climbié's death, the agencies in the case, as well as the child services system in general, were widely criticised.
 Milburn said, "this was not a failing on the part of one service, it was a failing on the part of every service".
 Fox said Climbié's case amounted to "a shocking tale of individual professional failure and systemic incompetence".
 Burstow said, "there is a terrible sense of déjà vu in the Laming Report.
 The same weaknesses have led to the same mistakes, with the same missed opportunities to save a tortured child's life".
 Labour Party Member of Parliament Karen Buck said, "the Bayswater families unit told me that there must be hundreds of other Climbié cases waiting to happen", and "the Victoria Climbié inquiry highlighted how easy it is for vulnerable families to fall through the net, especially if they do not have English as a first language and are highly mobile".
 The 1999 Department of Health document, Working Together to Safeguard Children (now superseded), set out child protection guidance to doctors, nurses, and midwives.
 The Royal College of Nursing, however, said that there was evidence that many nurses did not receive proper training in these areas.
 Denise Platt, chief inspector of the social services inspectorate (SSI), said doctors, police officers and teachers often thought their only responsibility was to help social services, forgetting that they had a distinct role to play.
 Mike Leadbetter, president of the Association of Directors of Social Services, said that many health professionals were "not engaged in child protection".
 After the inquiry, there was a feeling that senior managers had managed to escape responsibility and that only junior staff members were punished.
 Burstow said, "the majority of children who die from abuse or neglect in this country know the perpetrator; it is within the family and by 'friends' that most abuse occurs.
 As a society we are still in denial about that hard truth".